wookets/bedrock-app/README.md

 # Bedrock App (aka hello bedrock)

-This application is built on tanstack start.
+This application is built on tanstack start (nodejs) and will provide a server chat api and a rendered chat UI to interact with aws bedrock models.
+This project is meant to be used with bedrock-iac and bedrock-docs.

 ## Dev